-The Summer Tennis & Reading program is currently located at 24 sites throughout Boston.
-Please visit our STRP Boston page to find out if Tenacity is available in a neighborhood near you.
+The Summer Tennis & Reading Program is currently located at up to 24 sites throughout Boston, up to five sites in Worcester, and one site in Chelsea.
+Please visit the individual Summer Tennis & Reading Program pages to find out if Tenacity is available in a neighborhood near you.

-All of our sites have a morning session (9 AM – 12 PM) and most also have an afternoon session (1 PM – 4 PM).
-Children between the ages of 6-10 are eligible to attend the morning sessions and children between the ages of 9-16 are eligible to attend the afternoon sessions.
-In the Worcester program, children ages 6 – 16 meet in the mornings and the afternoons.
+All Boston sites have a morning session (9 AM – 12 PM) and most also have an afternoon session (1 PM – 4 PM).
+Children between the ages of 6-10 are eligible to attend the morning sessions and children between the ages of 9-15 are eligible to attend the afternoon sessions.

 Children should wear sneakers and comfortable athletic clothing (shorts, t-shirt, etc.).
 Also, please ensure that your child has whatever sun protection he or she needs.

 Tenacity provides all tennis equipment and reading material, but children may bring their own rackets or books if they would like.
 Make sure to CLEARLY LABEL any personal items you bring.

 Tenacity provides water at all sites, though children are welcome to bring their own water bottles.
 No food is provided.
 Feel free to bring a snack if you think your child will want one.